$\mathbb{Q}$-curves and the Lebesgue-Nagell equation: A Rational Frey--Hellegouarch Curve

 These isomorphisms of elliptic curves prevent us from using the isomorphisms of mod $n$ Galois representations $\overline{\rho}_{G,n} \sim \overline{\rho}_{F,n} $ to obtain an upper bound on $n$.
 We can, in fact, deduce such a bound through appeal to linear forms in logarithms, but it will be impractically large for our purposes, in each case well in excess of $10^{10}$.
 It is worth observing that equation (\ref{maineq}) is the more problematical case (in comparison to equation (\ref{maineq0})), for the purposes of application of bounds for linear forms in logarithms.
 In case of equation (\ref{maineq0}), results of Bugeaud \citep{Bu-Acta} imply that

 which we can, with care, sharpen to an upper bound upon $n$ of somewhat less than $10^6$ for, say, $q=3$ in equation (\ref{maineq0}).
 Even with such a bound, it remains impractical to finish the problem via this approach, since we have no reasonable techniques to obtain a contradiction for a fixed value of $n$ in (\ref{maineq0}), while, as discussed in \citep[pp.~34--35]{BeSi}, in the case of equation (\ref{maineq}), we have such a method which is unfortunately computationally infeasible, given the size of our upper bounds for $n$.
-For small values of $n$, however, we have the following.
+For small values of $n$, however, we have the following result which arises from applying the modular method with the Frey--Hellegouarch curve $G$.

 \begingroup \endgroup

 \begin{lemma}[{\citep[Proposition~14.1]{BeSi}}] Let $ q \in \{ 17, 41, 89, 97 \} $ and suppose that $(x,k,y,n)$ is a solution to equation (\ref{maineq}) with $x \equiv 1 \pmod{4}$ and $n \geq 7$ prime.
 Then $n > 1000$ or $(q,x,y,k,n)$ is one of